-^{}Placement in typing and shorthand depends upon earlier attained skills.
+\\\Placement in typing and shorthand depends upon earlier attained skills.
 If you have not had typing or shorthand in high school, you must take Typing I and Shorthand I according to need.
 One year of high school typing or shorthand may allow you to enroll in Typing II or Shorthand II.
-Two years of high school typing or shorthand may allow you to enroll in Typing III or Shorthand III.
+Two years of high school shorthand may allow you to enroll in Shorthand III.